-We treat each news story with the individual care and attention it deserves.
-No piece of news is the same as the next.
-Unlike our competitors we do not mailshot news to the same tired mailing list no box in your news to a specific sector or niche.
+We treat each news story with the individual care and attention it needs; no piece of news is the same as the next.
+Our competitors tend to mailshot news to the same tired list of recipients, which means one thing – the junk button.

-Instead each press release is carefully assessed to determine the goals, target audience and the most effective publications who are most likely to cover the news.
+You'll find we are different!
+Each press release is carefully assessed to determine the goals, target audience and the exact publications who are most likely to cover your news.

-From there we pitch your news to a highly targeted selection of journalists, editors, freelancers, bloggers and news desks across the those publications.
+We pitch your news to a highly targeted selection of journalists, reporters, editors, freelancers, bloggers and news desks across these channels:

 - Online news sources